Tenaka/AWS-PowerShell/README.md

 # AWS-PowerShell

+Before we start, deploying this will incur AWS costs, the instance type is t3.medium and the volume is set to $ebsVolType = "io1" and $ebsIops = 1000

 This is in Dev and may not work as intended.

 The script will deploy a VPC with a private and public subnet.